-According to the World Health Organization, stress, depression, and anxiety are leading causes of disability and absenteeism from the modern workplace.
+According to the World Health Organization, stress, depression, and anxiety are leading causes of disability and absenteeism in the modern workplace.
 In the UK alone, regular workplace stress costs 13 million workdays every year.
-This negative impact is even more pronounced during times of crisis, both for individual or collective, making the responsiveness of human resources departments vital to prioritizing and promoting employee wellbeing.
+This negative impact is even more pronounced during times of crisis, making the responsiveness of human resources departments vital to prioritizing and promoting wellbeing.

 Honest communication in times of crisis

-The number one thing HR can do during a crisis to help employees manage stress is to initiate an honest, comprehensive communication strategy.
-While communication will contribute to maintaining operational capacity and conveying unified messaging to relevant stakeholders, the most important benefit is the psychological safety of employees.
+During a crisis, the most important thing HR can do to help people manage their stress is to initiate an honest, comprehensive communication strategy.
+Open communication contributes to maintaining operational capacity and conveying unified messaging to relevant stakeholders, but most importantly, it supports a feeling of psychological safety.

-During a crisis, HR leaders can foster a culture of candor by encouraging open communication and initiating contact with employees.
+During a crisis, HR leaders can foster a culture of honesty by encouraging open communication and initiating contact with their teams.
 Some ways to foster this culture include:

 - Setting individual standing meetings

 - Facilitating team-wide roundtables